ethereum/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/pos/index.md

 ## Proof-of-stake, staking, and validators {#pos-staking-validators}

 Proof-of-stake is the underlying mechanism that activates validators upon receipt of enough stake.
 For Ethereum, users will need to stake 32 ETH to become a validator.
 Validators are chosen at random to create blocks and are responsible for checking and confirming blocks they don't create.
-A user's stake is also used as a way to incentivise good validator behaviour.
+A user's stake is also used as a way to incentivise good validator behavior.
 For example, a user can lose a portion of their stake for things like going offline (failing to validate) or their entire stake for deliberate collusion.

 ## How does Ethereum's proof-of-stake work? {#how-does-pos-work}